-If you contributed appreciated property to the partnership within five years of a distribution of other property to you, and the FMV of the other property exceeded the adjusted basis of your partnership interest immediately before the distribution (reduced by any cash received in the distribution), you may have to recognize gain on the appreciated property.
-For property contributed after June 8, 1997, the 5-year period is generally extended to 7 years.
+If you contributed appreciated property to the partnership within 7 years of a distribution of other property to you, and the FMV of the other property exceeded the adjusted basis of your partnership interest immediately before the distribution (reduced by any cash received in the distribution), you may have to recognize gain on the appreciated property.
 See section 737 for details.

 Code M7.
 Gain eligible for section 1202 exclusion.
-This gain from the sale or exchange of qualified small business stock (as defined in the Instructions for Schedule D) is eligible for the partial section 1202 exclusion.
+This gain from the sale or exchange of qualified small business (QSB) stock (as defined in the Instructions for Schedule D) is eligible for the partial section 1202 exclusion.
 The partnership must also provide you with:

-- The name of the corporation that issued the stock, - Your share of the partnership's adjusted basis, - Your share of the partnership's sales price of the stock, and - The dates the stock was bought and sold.
+- The name of the corporation that issued the QSB stock, - Your share of the partnership's adjusted basis of the QSB stock, - Your share of the partnership's sales price of the QSB stock, and - The dates the QSB stock was bought and sold.